1031-Systems/1031_Delivery/README.md

 Seems to work for me but I know the ins and outs.
 Previous versions may someday be available.

-In general, you will need to clone this repo to your local host.
+In general, you will need to clone this repo to your local host or download the associated tar file and expand it.
 Then, create a virtual environment for the code using venv and activate it.
 Then use pip to install the required libraries in your virtual environment.
 At this point you should be able to